How I learnt lessons in customer service from punctures in many countries

 In Brazil, I found that my rental car had a spare but no jack.
 A passing vet stopped, got paranoid when I said I was going to walk to the nearest village (only 1km away, but he thought I might be mugged), and phoned his brother, who arrived a few minutes later on his motorbike, with a huge truck jack hooked over his shoulder.

-In a desert in Northwest Argentina, a travelling salesman in the only vehicle to pass helped me get the tyre off, took me and it to the nearest town to get it fixed, and then back again — a 50km round trip.
+In a desert in Northwest Argentina, a travelling salesman, in the only vehicle to pass, helped me get the tyre off, took me and it to the nearest town to get it fixed, and then back again — a 50km round trip on unmade grit roads.

 In Costa Rica, with a jack but no spanner to turn it, a troupe of local boys ran off for tree branches to lift the car.

-And, having taken a wrong turn in Managua (Nicaragua) onto a badly potholed road at nearly midnight, a group of guys lurking on a street corner (they said they were security guards) physically lifted the car while another changed the wheel and invited me to swigs of his beer while I waited.
+And, having taken a wrong turn in Managua (Nicaragua) onto a badly potholed road at nearly midnight, a group of guys lurking on a street corner (they claimed to be security guards, but who knows?) physically lifted the car while another changed the wheel and invited me to swigs of his beer while I waited.
 I was told later I’d been in the most dangerous part of a dangerous city, but I’d met nothing but good will.

 Every one of these people refused to take my money (well, most agreed in the end).